hallambaker/Mathematical-Mesh/Web/Guide/contact.md

 ~~~~
 <div="terminal">
 <cmd>Alice> message accept tbs
-<rsp>ERROR - The specified message could not be found.
+<rsp>ERROR - Object reference not set to an instance of an object.
 </div>
 ~~~~